 In the early 1970s the band became independent from the education authority to allow younger players to join and was re-named the Harwich Concert Band.
 With a larger spectrum of players the band now enjoyed greater success, and won many prizes in regional brass band competitions.
 During this period the band purchased its familiar blue concert jackets that are still worn today.
 Unfortunately during the 1980s the popularity of the band started to decline and it struggled to keep many of its players, and by 1989 there were only 6 players remaining.

 In the latter part of 1992 efforts were made to rejuvenate the band and a vigorous recruiting campaign started.
-A new musical director was appointed and many new players were recruited, allowing the band to continue playing.
+Keith Watson was appointed as the new musical director and many new players were recruited, allowing the band to develop once again.
 During 1994 the band became affiliated to the Harwich branch of the Royal British Legion, and thus adopted the name The Harwich Royal British Legion Brass Band.

 This affiliation with the RBL gave the band much needed stability and yet again it grew in popularity.

-Following changes to the Royal British Legion’s band licensing policy and regulations the band decided to divorce itself from the RBL and in the spring of 2015 and the band was renamed Tendring Brass Band.
+Following changes in the Royal British Legion’s band licensing policy and regulations, the band decided to divorce itself from the RBL and in the spring of 2015 was renamed Tendring Brass Band.